Ladette to Lady: Final challenge

-In 2005 for the ladettes' final challenge they had to hold a fashion show.
-At the fashion show were their family, friends, eligible bachelors, the failed contestants and essentially all of the teachers from Eggleston Hall.
+For the ladettes' final challenge, they had to hold a fashion show.
+At the fashion show were their family, friends, eligible bachelors, the failed contestants, and the teachers from Eggleston Hall.
 The girls were marked on posture, grooming, elocution, floristry and cookery.
 The girl who was judged as the most improved would win a sports car with a value of £20,000, however, the fact that the winner would receive a car was unknown to the finalists.
 The eventual winner of Ladette to Lady 2005 and the sports car was Hayley Brisland from London.